Lingo (Dutch game show): Origins

 The original version of the American game show Lingo debuted in syndication in 1987 with Michael Reagan as host and Ralph Andrews as executive producer.
 Though it ran for only one season, Dutch producers Jan Meulendijks and Harry de Winter were interested in bringing the show to their country.

 Eventually, Harry de Winter bought the rights to the show and brought it to the Netherlands in 1989, where it became a massive hit.
 De Winter later used his earnings from the Lingo series to start his own production company.
 He devised the format and bought the global rights to the show.
 International versions subsequently appeared in several other European countries and French-speaking Quebec.

 Robert ten Brink was the first host of the show in the Netherlands.
 He was already well known for hosting the youth news show Het Jeugdjournaal.
 When Ten Brink eventually decided to leave the show, he was succeeded by François Boulangé, the show's editor.
 Boulangé thought hosting was not very important, seeing himself as a judge, rather than a host.

 Gameplay

 Two teams of two contestants each try to guess and spell words, after being given a letter that's in the word and the length of the word.
-The game begins with the winners of a coin-toss (the new team if there were champions) in making their guess.
+The game begins with the winners of a coin-toss (the new team if there were champions) making their guess.
 The length of the word that has to be guessed varies from five to eight letters.